Last updated on February 24th, 2025 at 10:18 am

 Taking personality assessments, such as the Myers-Briggs Type Indicator (MBTI) or the Big Five Personality Test, can provide you with insights into your preferences, strengths, weaknesses, and tendencies.

-These assessments help better understand personality traits and how they influence behaviours.
+These assessments help better understand personality traits and how they influence behaviors.

 4. Self-reflection Exercises